annarborace01/lerobot/notes/smolvla.md

     - This produces the final action token embeddings that enter the transformer

 - Language, image, and state are feed into VLM model, while actions are feed into action LM expert.
+    - Image is resized to (512, 512) and then break into (8, 8) patches.
+So the number of image token is 64.
+The embedding dimension is 960.
+    - The number of language token could be as large as `tokenizer_max_length`.
+In this Push-T data, it is always 14 ('Push the T-shaped block onto the T-shaped target.').
+Padding is to pad to the longest which is also 14.
+The embedding dimension is 960.
+    - The number of state tokens is just 1.
+We use a linear projection to project from `max_state_dim` to the embedding dimension 960.
+    - The number of action token is `chunk_size` 50, and the embedding dimension is 720 = 960 * `expert_width_multiplier`.
+The action in push-T is just a 2 dimensional vector,
+    it is padded to `max_action_dim`
+    - In summary, we have 64 + 14 + 1 = 79 tokens for VLM model and we have 50 tokens for LM action expert model.
+So there are 129 tokens for the input.
+We will also need pad_mask and att_mask for each token because we want to know attention relations among these tokens.

 ## SmolVLMWithExpertModel